 - Longer lasting after years of use and abuse compared to other kayaks.

+Hence, aside from being a good choice for beginners, this is also a favorite pick of fishers as well.
 In fact, it’s integrated many functional components to serve for this purpose of use, such as one swivel rod holder, two flush mount rod holders, and one paddle holder.
 Besides, is a moderate cargo at the bow with a lid and shock cord deck rigging to keep everything dry and secure.
+From my experience, the Excursion is quite easy to climb in, paddle, turn, and get off with decent stability.
+It also doesn’t catch as much wind as the SOT kayaks, which is a big thumb up.
+However, I still recommend riding in calm waters only for the best safety.

 Perception Pescador Pro